The Wright Center for Primary Care Mid Valley Recognized as a National Model of Innovative Primary Care Practice

 About the Robert Wood Johnson Foundation

 The Robert Wood Johnson Foundation focuses on the pressing health and health care issues facing our country.
-As the nation’s largest philanthropy devoted exclusively to health and health care, the Foundation works with a diverse group of organizations and individuals to identify solutions and achieve comprehensive, measurable, and timely change.
+As the nation’s largest philanthropy devoted exclusively to health and health care, the Foundation works with a diverse group of organizations and individuals to identify solutions and achieve comprehensive i was reading this and found very interesting, measurable, and timely change.
 For more than 40 years, the Foundation has brought experience, commitment, and a rigorous, balanced approach to the problems that affect the health and health care of those it serves.
 When it comes to helping Americans lead healthier lives and get the care they need, the Foundation expects to make a difference in your lifetime.
 For more information, visit www.rwjf.org.